-- · Respite (of varying duration)
+- Short Breaks (of varying duration)

 - Day Care

 - Structured activities

-- Contact between children, their family and friends.
+- Family time and visits between children, their family and friends.

 Developing Skills

 Developing skills means encouraging foster carers to attend training, helping them to put that training into practice, using resource material such as literature, guided reading, national legislation and agency policy.